 Smallpox is a disease that attacks healthy people; one can seek its eradication by understanding its foundations and planning an attack at that level.
-Autism – as a lifelong part of otherwise healthy person – may be understood at that basic level but if it’s an innate part of the person it’s not subject to attack and cure in the same simplistic manner.
+Autism—as a lifelong part of an otherwise healthy person—may be understood at that basic level.
+But if it’s an innate part of the person it’s not subject to attack and cure in the same simplistic manner.
 That’s why the remediation of its medical complications is such an incredibly complex challenge.

 It’s also worth noting that neurodiverse people generally look just like anyone else.
-Therefore, when we act in unusual or unexpected ways we may elicit unwanted negative responses from an unaware public.
-For that reason it’s important for all of us who are different to learn the basics of getting along in neurotypical society.
-Some see this as unacceptable compromise but I see it as recognition of an unchanging (or very slow to change) reality.
+Therefore, when we act in unusual or unexpected ways, we may elicit unwanted negative responses from an unaware public.
+For that reason, it’s important for all of us who are different to learn the basics of getting along in neurotypical society.
+Some see this as an unacceptable compromise but I see it as recognition of an unchanging (or very slow to change) reality.

-There’s also no question that groups homes and other institutions are filled with people whose gifts remain hidden, and whose differences prevent them from living on their own.
-Some of those people have differences that make them act self destructively, or act aggressively toward others.
+There’s also no question that group homes and other institutions are filled with people whose gifts remain hidden, and whose differences prevent them from living on their own.
+Some of those people have differences that make them act self-destructively or act aggressively toward others.
 The roots of their problems remain poorly understood but we cannot deny their existence alongside those who are gifted by another version of what may be called “the same difference.”